 This sub-section examines whether the non-convergence patterns of the stock market indices signal any potential industry effects.
 We begin with the presentation of general industry categories.
-Table 2 reports the convergence results for basic materials, both the stock market indices and their volatilities.
-The top of Table 2 shows that we reject the null hypothesis of full convergence for the basic materials stock indices.
-The results of the club convergence algorithm indicate the presence of two clubs, 6 and 34 countries in the first and second clubs, respectively, and a non-converging club of Japan and Malaysia.
-We note that 30 countries that appear in the first convergence club for the total stock market indices in Table 1 also appear in the second convergence club for the basic materials stock market indices.

-The bottom of Table 2 reveals the failure to reject the null hypothesis of full for basic materials stock market indices volatility.
+Table 2 reports the convergence results for basic materials in terms of both the stock market indices and their volatilities.
+The top of Table 2 shows that we reject the null hypothesis of full convergence for the basic materials real stock indices.
+The results of the club convergence algorithm, however, indicate the presence of only one club with all countries included, except Malaysia, which belongs in the non-converging club.
+The bottom of Table 2 shows that we cannot reject the null hypothesis of full convergence for basic materials stock market indices volatility.
 In other words, the results of the club convergence algorithm indicate the presence of a single convergent club.

-Tables 3 and 4 report the results for the consumer goods and consumer services stock market indices.
-They exhibit a similar pattern that differs from the total and basic materials stock market indices.
-The results of the club clustering algorithm report that 6 and 5 convergence clubs exist for consumer goods and services, respectively.
-In other words, much more divergence in stock market indices exists for these consumer indices.
-This implies more room for diversifying an investor's portfolio across countries in consumer goods and services.

-Tables 3 and 4 also report different findings for club convergence of the consumer goods and services volatility measures.
-Now, the club convergence algorithm finds 4 and 2 convergence clubs for consumer goods and services volatilities, respectively.
+Tables 3 reports the results for the consumer goods stock market index, finding that three convergence clubs exist for consumer goods.
+In other words, there exists more divergence in stock market indices for consumer goods.
+This implies more room for diversifying an investor's portfolio across countries in consumer goods.
+Table 3 also reports different findings for club convergence of the consumer goods volatility measures, finding 5 convergence clubs for consumer goods and indicating a high degree of divergence.
+By contrast, with respect to the consumer services index, the results in Table 4 display a different picture.
+In terms of the index level, the analysis finds 4 convergence clubs, while for volatility, the analysis fails to reject the null hypothesis of full convergence for the countries participating in the sample.

 Table 5 through 11 report the findings for the rest of the generalized indices - financial, healthcare, industrial, oil-gas, technology, telecommunications, and utilities indices.
 These findings generally fall within the limits of the basic materials and the consumer goods and services indices.
-Applying the convergence club algorithm to the financial, healthcare, industrial, oil-gas, technology, telecommunications, and utilities indices generates 2, 3, 4, 3, 4, 3, and 2 convergence clubs, respectively, sometimes with and sometimes without a few non-converging countries.
-Also, when we examine the convergence clubs for the volatilities of the stock market indices for the financial, healthcare, industrial, oil-gas, technology, telecommunications, and utilities indices, we find 1, 2, 1, 1, 4, 1, and 1 convergence clubs, respectively.
-With one exception, the volatilities form many fewer convergence clubs than the stock market indices themselves.
-The exception, the technology indices, exhibited 4 clubs for both the stock market indices and their volatilities.
-Moreover, the countries in the 4 clubs do not show a pattern between the clubs for the indices and the clubs for their volatilities.
+Applying the convergence club algorithm to the financial, healthcare, industrial, oil-gas, technology, telecommunications, and utilities indices generates 4, 2, 4, 4, 3, 2, and 2 convergence clubs, respectively, sometimes with and sometimes without a non-converging country club.
+Also, when we examine the convergence clubs for the volatilities of the stock market indices for the financial, healthcare, industrial, oil-gas, technology, telecommunications, and utilities indices, we find 1, 1, 1, 1, 3, 4, and 1 convergence clubs, respectively.
+With two exceptions, the volatilities form fewer convergence clubs than the stock market indices themselves.
+The exceptions, the technology and telecommunications indices, exhibited 3 and 4 clubs, respectively, for their stock market indices.
+Moreover, in these two cases, the countries in the level clubs do not show a similar pattern with the volatility clubs.